What Does Code P0442 Mean?

 STEP 1: USE FIXD TO ENSURE NO OTHER ENGINE CODES ARE PRESENT.

-Scan your vehicle to verify P0442 is the only code present.
+Scan your vehicle with the FIXD Sensor and app to verify P0442 is the only code present.
 If other codes are present regarding fuel pressure or the fuel system, repair and diagnose those first.
 If it is paired with P0441, P0440, and/or P0446, there is most likely a solenoid failure, leaking charcoal canister, or a more complex EVAP leak.

 STEP 2: CHECK YOUR GAS CAP.

+Luckily this first part takes a couple minutes to check.
 Inspect your gas cap to see if it is loose or damaged.
 If your gas cap is loose, tighten it and clear the code.
 Inspect your gas cap for physical damage or deterioration.
 However, it should be noted that damage to the gas cap or deterioration of its components is not always noticeable.
 If your gas cap was not loose and you do not see any indications of failure, try replacing the gas cap anyway and clearing the codes.
-Gas caps are relatively inexpensive and are often the fix for code P0442.
+Gas caps are relatively inexpensive and are often the fix for code P0442 (Medium EVAP System Leak).

 STEP 3: CHECK HOSES.